-Check out this simple gusset sewing guide and you will never have to throw your favorite pieces again!
+This simple gusset sewing guide will not let you throw your favorite pieces again.
 It will help you learn to alter a dress by a gusset or to sew a gusset underarm.
-This sewing technique helped save my vintage blouse and jacket with damaged underarm.
-Follow the gusset tutorial and learn to sew a gusset!
+Follow the tutorial and learn to sew one yourself!

 Gusset Sewing: How to Sew a Gusset to Garments